wigulbin/SweetLeafBot/README.md

       - **people** - Not Required.
 Max number of people allowed for a party, *not* including Cooking.
       - **timestamp** - Not Required.
 Hammertime timestamp used for when the party is happening.
 Paste the entire Hammertime code into this field.
       - **voice** - Not Required.
 Options are true for Voice Chat Requested, or false for Voice Chat Not Required.
       - **recipe** - Not Required.
 Options are recipes used in Cooking parties.
-Should only be used for Cooking parties.
+Should *only* be used for Cooking parties.
       - **quantity** - Not Required.
 The number of food being made in a Cooking party.
-Should only be used for Cooking parties.
+Should *only* be used for Cooking parties.
 - **/removeuser** - Returns a private dropdown message to select the user being removed.
 It will remove every instance of the user's name from the party.
     - **Parameters:**
         - **partyid** - Required.
 Options are the parties that you have created.
-Admins/Mods will see all parties.
+Admins/Mods will see *all* parties.
 - **/mentionparty** - Returns a public message that pings every user in the party.
   - **Parameters:**
       - **partyid** - Required.
 Options are the parties that you have created.
-Admins/Mods will see all parties.
+Admins/Mods will see *all* parties.
 - **/closeparty** - Returns a public message that pings every user in the party, removes all buttons from the embedded party message, and sets the embed to (Closed).
   - **Parameters:**
       - **partyid** - Required.
 Options are the parties that you have created.
-Admins/Mods will see all parties.
+Admins/Mods will see *all* parties.

+**Embedded Party Message**
+- **Buttons:**
+    - **Sign Up!** - When clicked, user's name will show under "Participants" in embed.
+Does not display for Cooking parties.
+    - **Recipe Roles** - When clicked, user's name will show under respective recipe role in embed.
+Only displays for Cooking parties.
+    - **Remove Name** - When clicked, all instances of user's name will be removed from embed.
+See **/removeuser** to remove someone other than yourself.